ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_wpf/how-to-1.md

 ---
-title: "Create an application using Windows Presentation Foundation"
+title: "Create an application using Windows Presentation Foundation (WPF)"

 weight: 2